 There is no clear bright-line rule to determine the costs of pain and suffering damages.
 Generally, a jury or judge will consider all of the circumstances that surround the incident as well as the credibility of the evidence and witnesses.
 At trial, you must present evidence that your pain and suffering is related to the defendant's conduct.
 Then, a jury or judge will consider several factors to determine the amount of pain and suffering damages, including the age of the injured person, the type of injury, and how the injury affects the victim.

-It is difficult to determine noneconomic damages, especially for pain and suffering.
+It's difficult to determine noneconomic damages related to an injury claim, especially for pain and suffering.
 South Carolina has a specific deadline for filing a lawsuit, so make sure you don't put off seeking legal help.
-Get in touch with an experienced attorney in your area and get a free claim evaluation to find out if you have a viable case.
-An experienced personal injury lawyer can also help you determine a specific amount of damages you can recover.
+Get in touch with an experienced personal injury attorney in your area and find out if you have a viable case.

 Contact a qualified attorney.